coq/ceps/text/069-coq-roadmap.md

 ## Priorities and resources

-### Change of Name: `Coq` -> `Rocq`
+### Change of Name: `Coq` -> `The Rocq Prover`

 - Yves Bertot, Nicolas Tabareau
 - 3 to 6 months

-The Coq developer team has validated the renaming of Coq into Rocq.
+The Coq developer team has validated the renaming of Coq into the Rocq Prover.
 There are several steps to make this happen.

 #### Legal issues